-The George R. Brown School of Engineering
+The George R. Brown School of Engineering and Computing

 Engineering has been a part of Rice's curriculum since the university first opened as The Rice Institute in 1912.
 In those early days Rice offered courses in chemical, civil, mechanical, and electrical engineering.
-Over the years, the engineering program grew, and in 1975 the George R. Brown School of Engineering was established.
+Over the years, the engineering program grew, and in 1975 the George R. Brown School of Engineering and Computing was established.

 Today the school is comprised of nine academic departments and includes seventeen research institutes and centers.
 Almost 40 percent of Rice undergraduates are engineering majors and one-third of graduate students are in the School of Engineering.